Attorney Referrals & Co-Counsel Information

-The vast majority of our cases come as referral from other attorneys who have associated with us when presented with a case outside of their practice area or that calls for additional expertise and resources.
+The vast majority of our cases come as referrals from other attorneys who have associated with us when presented with a case outside of their practice area or that calls for additional expertise and resources.
 Our referral process is straight forward, complies with all applicable ethical rules, keeps you informed, and results in prompt payment at the conclusion of the case.

 We handle a wide variety of civil cases involving catastrophic personal injuries, wrongful death, business torts, and class actions.
 We prefer to join as co-counsel in a case as early as possible — many times, we are called about a case before the potential client has even executed a fee agreement contract.
 We can help meet with the client, explain our qualifications, and jointly sign the fee agreement contract with you.
 In other cases, we step in at the last second to help with case defining moments, including drafting and arguing dispositive motions, presenting the case to a jury, or handling any post-judgment appeals.